binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 &nbsp;

-List what input is valid by listing an input of characters that are allowed to be received.
+Decide what input is valid by way of a white list (list of input characters that are allowed to be received).
 Often each input field will have a different white list.
 Validation is binary, the data is either allowed to be received or not.
 If it is not allowed, then it is rejected.
 This is usually not to complicated to work out what is good, what is not and thus rejected.
 There are a few strategies to use for white listing, such as the actual collection of characters or using regular expressions.

 There are other criteria that you can validate against as well, such as: